rajprogrammerbd/coding_problems_solved/docs/SystemDesign/index.md

 (We strive for a higher MTBF value and a lower MTTR value.)

+* **What is the difference Between Reliability and Availability?** Reliability aims to minimize system failures and downtime, while availability aims to maximize operational time.

 * **What is scalability?** Scalability is the ability of a system to handle an increasing amount of workload without compromising performance.

 The workload can be of different types, including the following: